 Because these settings apply to offline modes, the best place to extract the realism of these slides is through Franchise Mode.

-To best coalesce with the sliders from above, keep everything on the initial Franchise Mode at default.
+To best coalesce with the sliders from above, keep everything on the initial Franchise Mode at default as pictured.

 By keeping GM Contracts On, your fate is tied to the team’s success or failure as in real life.
 To maintain the sense of realism, keep Fantasy Draft, Allow Legend Free Agents, and CPU Roster Control (where you control the CPU rosters) Off.